tutorcruncher/timecruncher/site/about.md

 something which learnt the lessons of all the systems which went before but which was developed from the beginning to meet the demands of a modern tutoring company.

-Meet TimeCruncher 2, the product of 7 years in the tuition industry and 18 months of flat-out development.
+Meet TimeCruncher 2, the product of years in the tuition industry and 2 years of flat-out development.
 TimeCruncher 2 has a vastly increased range of capabilities compared to its predecessors and is quickly becoming the gold standard in how far you can go in automating the boring bits of running an agency, leaving you free to concentrate on the interesting and ultimately profit-generating parts of running your company.